selma-8/to-do/README.md

 1. download ZIP file.
 2. open from 'downloads'.
-3. files can be opened by right-clicking and selecting to "open in Safari" / "open in Google Chrome" to view. (*Note: this was only tested on Mac/Macbook)
+3. files can be opened by right-clicking and selecting to "open in Google Chrome" to view. (*Note: this was only tested on Mac/Macbook)
 4. file should be viewable in web browser.

 *Please also note that the only pages created for the website so far are the "index.html" (landing page) and "daily page.html" files.
-Coding was also all done through Apple's "TextEdit".
+When opening, **open via Goodle Chrome only**.
+These files are  only viewable when opened in a Google Chrome web browser and will **not** look the way it was intended to appear on any other browser or application.